Meet our Staff

 Watch out for Janet whizzing around the Uplake neighborhoods on her bike, or sipping a full-bodied red wine at Chateau Ste.
 Michelle.

 Alyssa M. (Puffer) Tate, MS

-Alyssa Tate is a Laboratory Manager for DirectAMS, responsible for sample receipt and processing, as well as purchasing, equipment maintenance and measurement logistics.
+Alyssa Tate supervises all laboratory operations at DirectAMS.
+She is responsible for sample receipt and processing, as well as purchasing, equipment maintenance and measurement logistics.
 Alyssa has graphitized thousands of samples, since entering the field of accelerator mass spectrometry in 2011.
 She also assisted in establishing the DirectAMS labs, and serves as the resident “carbonate processing” expert.
 Alyssa stays mobile, splitting her time between the processing laboratory in Bothell and the AMS laboratory in Seattle.

 Hailing originally from Nebraska, Alyssa received Bachelors of Science in both Psychology and Animal Science from Iowa State University in 2002.
 She eventually landed in Washington to earn a Master of Science degree in Experimental Psychology from Central Washington University in 2010.
 Alyssa conducted research with callitrichid monkeys, chimpanzees and preschool-age humans, before joining the DirectAMS team.

 When she’s not on the move, Alyssa can be found knitting with a cat in her lap, baking for the next staff birthday celebration or enjoying a fabulous meal at one of the countless Seattle eateries.